Mathematics

 Calculus 2

-Students in Calculus 2 develop a strong understanding of techniques of integration, including integration by parts, trigonometric integration, trigonometric substitution, integration of rational functions by partial fractions, and manipulations of the integrand.
-If time allows, students may also get an introduction to fluid mechanics and/or simple differential equations.
+How do we transform complicated integrals into simpler, integratable problems?
+Calculus 2 interrogates this question through an in-depth study of integration techniques, including u-substitution, integration by parts, trigonometric integration, trigonometric substitution, integration of rational functions by partial fractions, and manipulations of the integrand.
 Activities include applications of Calculus 2 content to science and engineering scenarios to demonstrate utility as well as develop problem-solving skills.
-The Putney School does not teach to the AP curriculum and this course is not intended to prepare students for the AP exam.
+Students demonstrate their learning through quizzes and writing assignments (including examples and explanations of what they have learned).
+Prerequisite: Calculus 1

 Geometry